Why It Exists

 Cons of NGINX

-- Configuration can be complex for advanced use cases
+- Configuration gets gnarly fast for advanced use cases

-- Dynamic reconfiguration requires reload
+- Dynamic reconfiguration requires a reload

 - Limited built-in API management features

-- Free version lacks some enterprise features
+- Free version is missing several enterprise features

 When to Use NGINX